Minimizing Sensitivity to Model Misspecification: Introduction

-This paper also relates to the literature on sensitivity analysis in statistics and economics, for example Rosenbaum and Rubin (1983a), Leamer (1985), Imbens (2003), Altonji \textit{et al.} (2005), Nevo and Rosen (2012), Oster (2014), and Masten and Poirier (2017).
+Also related are the literatures on statistical decision theory (e.g., Wald, 1950, Chamberlain 2000, Watson and Holmes, 2016, Hansen and Marinacci, 2016, and especially Hansen and Sargent, 2008) and the literature on sensitivity analysis in statistics and economics (e.g., Rosenbaum and Rubin, 1983, Leamer, 1985, Imbens, 2003, Altonji \textit{et al.}, 2005, Nevo and Rosen, 2012, Oster, 2019, Masten and Poirier, 2020, 2021).
 Our analysis of minimum-MSE estimation and sensitivity in the OLS/IV example is related to Hahn and Hausman (2005) and Angrist \textit{et al.} (2017).
-Our approach based on local misspecification has a number of precedents, such as Newey (1985), Conley \textit{et al.} (2012), Guggenberger (2012), Bugni \textit{et al.} (2012), Kitamura \textit{et al.} (2013), and Bugni and Ura (2018).
-Also related is Claeskens and Hjort's (2003) work on the focused information criterion, which relies on a local asymptotic to guide model choice.
+Our approach based on local misspecification has a number of precedents, such as Newey (1985), Conley \textit{et al.} (2012), Guggenberger (2012), Bugni \textit{et al.} (2012), Kitamura \textit{et al.} (2013), and Bugni and Ura (2019).
+Also related is Claeskens and Hjort's (2003) work on the focused information criterion.

-Recent papers rely on a local approach to misspecification related to ours to provide tools for sensitivity analysis.
-Andrews \textit{et al.} (2017) propose a measure of sensitivity of parameter estimates in structural economic models to the moments used in estimation.
-Andrews \textit{et al.} (2018) introduce a measure of informativeness of descriptive statistics and other reduced-form moments in the estimation of structural models; see also recent work by Mukhin (2018).
+Recent papers rely on a local approach to misspecification to provide tools for sensitivity analysis.
+Andrews \textit{et al.} (2017) propose a measure of sensitivity of parameter estimates to the moments used in estimation.
+Andrews \textit{et al.} (2020) introduce a measure of informativeness of descriptive statistics in the estimation of structural models; see also Mukhin (2018).
 Our goal is different, in that we aim to provide a framework for estimation and inference in the presence of misspecification.
-In independent work, Armstrong and Kolesár (2018) study models defined by over-identified systems of moment conditions that are approximately satisfied at true values, up to an additive term that vanishes asymptotically.
-In this setting they derive results on optimal estimation and inference.
-Differently from their approach, here we seek to ensure robustness to misspecification of a reference model (for example, a panel data model with a parametrically specified distribution of individual effects) within a larger class of models (e.g., models with an unrestricted distribution of individual effects).
+Armstrong and Koles\'ar (2021) study models defined by over-identified systems of moment conditions that are approximately satisfied at true values, up to an additive term that vanishes asymptotically, and derive results for optimal estimation and inference.
+In this paper, we seek to ensure robustness to misspecification of a reference model within a larger class of models.